Children, Youth and Families

 Child Protective Services Law

-The Pennsylvania Child Protective Services Law (CPSL) was signed into law in 1975 and was amended in 1994.
+The Pennsylvania Child Protective Services Law (CPSL) was signed into law in 1975 and has been amended several times.
 The amendments were intended to further enhance the protection of children from abuse and re-abuse; to provide rehabilitative services to ensure the child's well-being; and to preserve, stabilize and protect the integrity of family life, whenever appropriate.

 Persons under the jurisdiction of the Department's Bureau of Professional and Occupational Affairs who are required to report include, but are not limited to, any licensed physician, osteopath, psychologist, funeral director, dentist, optometrist, chiropractor, podiatrist, intern, registered nurse, licensed practical nurse, hospital personnel engaged in the admission, examination, care or treatment of persons, social service workers and mental health professionals.
 In addition, any licensed professional may make such a report if there is reasonable cause to suspect that a child has been abused.